-If you’re a naturally skinny woman with naturally narrower hips, you might be wondering: is it even possible to get bigger hips?
-What’s all this talk about the waist-to-hip ratio?
-What’s the most attractive ratio?
-How can I improve my ratio naturally?
+If you’re a naturally skinny woman with naturally narrower hips, you might be wondering: is it even possible to get bigger, wider hips?
+Why do some females have narrower hips?
+Are there any exercises to widen the hips?
+What’s all this talk about the waist-to-hip ratio, and how can I improve my ratio naturally?

 These are questions we get a lot.
 So inside this article, we’ll be talking about why so many women want to have wide hips with a small waist, what we can’t change, what we can change, and some action steps you can take today to quickly start adding inches to your hip measurement to immediately start improving your waist-to-hip ratio.

 - Bigger, Wider Hips Compared To What?